AGProjects/blink-cocoa/build_scripts/readme.txt

 NOTE: Be careful when copying the framework around, it contains symlinks and if cp -r is used the size will we doubled, use cp -a instead.

-The Python framework is found in
+The Python framework is found in this folder (may be another version number):

+/usr/local/Cellar/python/2.7.14/Frameworks/Python.framework

+Copy the framework to Blink:

-cp -a /usr/local/Cellar/python/2.7.12_2/Frameworks/Python.framework ~/work/blink/Distribution/Frameworks/
+cp -a /usr/local/Cellar/python/2.7.14/Frameworks/Python.framework \

-* Reduce the size of the Python Framework:
+~/work/blink/Distribution/Frameworks/

 There are a number of things that can (and must when submitting a sandbox app to Mac App Store) be removed from the framework directory to make it